mickeytheq/ZoopDocs/docs/tts/TtsExport.md

 If you have selected the option to create a new TTS saved object, on completion a TTS saved object will be created in the specified folder.
 Open TTS and open the saved object menu.
 You should find a file called TtsZoop-<timestamp>.
 Where <timestamp> is the date/time the export was done in a basic format.

 The created content is 1 bag for each folder in your SE project.
-Each bag will contain further bags for any sub-folders in each folder and a single deck of cards for any cards in that folder.
+Each bag will contain one or more decks of cards.
+Cards are grouped by their size and orientation.
+For example investigator cards are sized differently than other landscape cards so will appear in their own deck.
+Each bag will also contain further bags for any sub-folders in the parent folder.

 **Updating an existing TTS saved object**